Hello! This is me.

 It is essential to meet the customer’s needs, deadlines, and the terms and conditions provided in the purchase order.
 We must answer their queries, make our own suggestions but also listen to theirs and try to create a comfortable atmosphere of trust and fluid and transparent communication.

-Working with full competence means to put our knowledge at the client’s service, but it also means to refuse projects for which we are not fully qualified and cannot provide a top-quality service.
+Working with full competence means putting our knowledge at the client’s service, but it also means refusing projects for which we are not fully qualified and cannot provide a top-quality service.

 Translating contents seamlessly and accurately into the target language means to keep the function and purpose for which they were created.
-We should always be faithful to the essence of the original text.
+When proofreading, we should improve the text but also respect the author’s style.
+We should always be faithful to the essence of the text.
 Sometimes it is not easy, but that’s what we do, right?
 Hard work is always worthwhile.